 The Best Wood Stabilizers That Won’t Break the Bank

-Now, this can be a problem if you’re working on a project where tight tolerance is of the essence.
-Case in point: wooden floors.
-When moisture seeps through it, the wood can buckle leaving you with an uneven floor.
+This can be a problem if you’re working on a project where tight tolerance is of the essence—case in point: wooden floors.
+The wood can buckle when moisture seeps through it, leaving an uneven floor.
 Of course, nobody wants that.
 This is where wood stabilizers come into the picture.

 Most wood stabilizers also tend to harden the wood’s interior.
 This makes it less susceptible to expansion or contraction.
 So no matter the weather, your wood retains its shape and size and lasts longer.

-Though some wood stabilizers tend to be pricey, there are cheap ones that still do the job.
+Though some wood stabilizers are pricey, some cheap ones still do the job.
 Here are the best wood stabilizers that won’t break the bank.

 1. Resin

 Resin is one of the most popular and economical wood stabilizers.
-The resin stabilization process involves drying the woods then putting them in vacuum chambers to remove all air pockets.
-This drying process is especially necessary if you’re working with green wood (newly cut wood).
+The resin stabilization process involves drying the wood and putting it in vacuum chambers to remove all air pockets.
+This drying process is essential if you’re working with green wood (newly cut wood).
 Acrylic resin is then infused into the wood.
 It occupies all the nooks and crannies that water can get into.
-The end result is a much more stable wood with a high tolerance to humidity.
+The result is a much more stable wood with a high tolerance to humidity.

 2. Boiled Linseed Oil

 Made from pressed flax flower seeds, linseed oil has been traditionally used as a natural wood preservative.
-Take note that we refer to “boiled” linseed oil as the pure version is not fit for wood finish.
+Note that we refer to “boiled” linseed oil as the pure version is not fit for a wood finish.

-If you want your wood to have that perpetual “wet” look, then this oil is your best bet.
-It penetrates into the grain of the wood and protects it from moisture.
-It’s also very easy to apply and re-apply when the initial coat fades off.
-Plus you won’t have to worry about making a mistake during application as it can easily be wiped down.
+This oil is your best bet if you want your wood to have that perpetual “wet” look.
+It penetrates the grain of the wood and protects it from moisture.
+Applying and re-applying’s also very easy when the initial coat fades off.
+Plus, you won’t have to worry about making a mistake during application as it can easily be wiped down.

 3. Pine Tar

-The one downside to pine tars, however, is that the resulting color can be unpredictable.
-Depending on the kind of pine used, it can darken or lighten the wood.
+The one downside to pine tars is that the resulting color can be unpredictable.
+Depending on the pine used, it can darken or lighten the wood.
 So if you’re looking for a specific finish, this isn’t your guy.

 4. Tung Oil